RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - Crown Melbourne Ltd v Cosmopolitan Hotel (Vic) Pty Ltd (2016) 260 CLR 1
     - Crown offered to renew leases with Cosmopolitan for 5 years.
     - Cosmopolitan obliged to refurbish / Crown not obliged to renew.
-    - Cosmopolitan would be ‘looked after at renewal time.’
+    - Cosmopolitan would be 'looked after at renewal time.'
     - VCAT: In a collateral contract, Crown promised to offer to renew the lease for another five years on its own terms.
-  - Hoyt’s Pty Ltd v Spencer (1919) 27 CLR 133
+  - Hoyt's Pty Ltd v Spencer (1919) 27 CLR 133
-    - Hoyt’s leased premises from Spencer for a term of 4- years.
+    - Hoyt's leased premises from Spencer for a term of 4- years.
-    - Clause provided that Spencer could terminate the lease at any time with 4-weeks’ notice.
+    - Clause provided that Spencer could terminate the lease at any time with 4-weeks' notice.
-    - Spencer promised not to exercise this power without Hoyt’s’ consent.
+    - Spencer promised not to exercise this power without Hoyt's' consent.
     - Enforceable collateral contract?
       -  a collateral contract cannot impinge on it, or alter its provisions or the rights created by it;
     - Issacs J held that, despite the absence of the term in the primary written contract, there existed a collateral contract.
-This collateral contract contained the term which Hoyt’s sought to enforce.
+This collateral contract contained the term which Hoyt's sought to enforce.
   - Heilbut, Symons & Co v Buckleton [1913] AC 30
     - Such collateral contracts, the sole effect of which is to vary or add to the terms of the principal contract, are therefore viewed with suspicion by the law.
     - lessening the authority of written contracts by making it possible to vary them by suggesting the existence of verbal collateral agreements relating to the same subject-matter.